is Belle and Bling $5 jewelry a scam

 So it is reasonable to assume they also have a substantial paparazzi-type jewelry industry.

-I have bought cheap jewelry from Thailand and it is top-notch quality.
+I have bought cheap jewellery from Thailand and it is good quality.

 I do know that a minimum order from one Thai factory is about $800.00 US .